NethermindEth/Forta-Agents/Flexa-Agents/large-deposit-withdrawal/README.md

   - Type is always set to "Info".
   - Metadata contains:
     - `supplier`: Address of the user executing the deposit/withdrawal.
-    - `amount`: Amount of tokens transferred.
+    - `amount`: Amount of tokens transfered.

 ## Test Data